AviSoori1x/AviSoori1x.github.io/_posts/2021-04-14-Interactive_Explainable_Machine_Learning_with_SAS_Viya,_Streamlit_and_Docker.md

 Why Streamlit?
 Streamlit lets you build a UI for any API using pure Python.
 All you have to do is install streamlit in your environment, import Streamlit at the top of your script and start declaring UI components.
 I have added comments line by line describing exactly what I’m doing and why I’m doing it.

 The entire logic of the app is all present in a single file with the .py extension.
 Let’s call this file app.py.
-I welcome you to go to the source at https://github.com/AviSoori1x/Explainable-ML-with-SAS-Viya , read the instructions and get the app running locally.
+I welcome you to go to the [source](https://github.com/AviSoori1x/Explainable-ML-with-SAS-Viya), read the instructions and get the app running locally.

 The instructions are as follows.